Superman: Red Son: Publication history

 The ideas that made up the story came together over a long stretch of time.
 Mark Millar said:

 Red Son is based on a thought that flitted through my head when I read Superman #300 as a six-year-old.
 It was an imaginary story where Superman's rocket landed in neutral waters between the USA and the USSR and both sides were rushing to claim the baby.
 As a kid growing up in the shadow of the Cold War, the notion of what might have happened if the Soviets had reached him first just seemed fascinating to me.

 As I got older, I started putting everything together and I first pitched something to DC when I was thirteen, I think — although it was in a much cruder form, of course, and my drawings weren't quite up to scratch.

 By 1992, he had already developed many of the plot points:

 Instead of landing in Kansas as a child, I've decided to explore what could have happened if his rocket would have landed on a collective farm in the Soviet Union.
 Instead of working for the Daily Planet, he'll be a reporter for Pravda.
 There's a reversal of the current situation, this time it's the U.S.A. that's splitting up with Georgia and Louisiana demanding independence — tanks rolling through the streets of New Orleans.
 I'll be including a whole bunch of DC characters, like Batman and Green Lantern — who you'll see in a new light.

+Millar has stated on Twitter that after first coming up with the concept of Red Son when he was 6, he pitched it to DC Comics when he was 13, sold it when he was 27 and published it when he was 33.

 Grant Morrison has given interviews about giving Millar the idea of sending Superman back to the past, as was used in the end of Red Son.

 Certain images from the series are taken from famous comic book covers or panels.
 A splash panel from the first issue references Superman's pose on the cover of Superman #1.
 Another panel showing riots in the U.S. mimics the cover to Action Comics #1, which was the first appearance of Superman.